xwiz/spacy_symspell/README.md

 nlp.add_pipe(corrector)
 doc = nlp('What doyuoknowabout antyhing')

-doc._.suggestions  #iterable
+doc._.suggestions  #iterable[0] - What doyon about anything
-doc._.segmentation  #that dook now about anything
+doc._.segmentation  #::segmented_string - What doyouk now about antyhing ::corrected_string - that dook now about anything
 ```

 spaCy_symspell operates on `Doc` and `Span` spaCy objects.
 When called on a `Doc` or `Span`, the object is given two attributes: `suggestions` (a list of all found spelling suggestions) and `segmentation` (a corrected sentence in the case of ommitted spaces).